GooeyAI/gooey-server/README.md

    - Cloud Speech Administrator
    - Cloud Translation API Admin
    - Firebase Authentication Admin
+   - Storage Admin
-5. Download the `serviceAccountKey.json` and save it to the project root.
+5. Create and Download a JSON Key for this service account and save it to the project root as `serviceAccountKey.json`.

 * Run tests to see if everything is working fine:
   ```